ceddlyburge/dijkstra-ish/readme.md

 ##### Line 95: route_extension.atomic_routes.count

-I don't consider this to be a meaningful violation. legs is an array property on the public interface and count is a language feature, so I don't think there would be any benefit to changing it to route_extension.leg_count.
+I don't consider this to be a meaningful violation. atomic_routes is an array property on the public interface and count is a language feature, so I don't think there would be any benefit to changing it to route_extension.atomic_routes_count.

 ### RouteExtension and RouteCandidate felt like both being routes that were used in slightly different contexts

-This is an interesting point, and I had a think about it, but in the end I mildly disagree for the following reasons.
+This is an interesting point, and I had a think about it, but in the end I disagree for the following reasons.

 - The retraces_existing_leg method is a good fit in RouteExtension but does not as much make sense in RouteCandidate.
 - RouteExtension has a specific initialise method, and I prefer to only have one constructor for each class where possible.